sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst.txt

 Constructors are used to set the initial state of an object by initializing its instance variables.
 The examples above have instance variables that are primitive types, but you can have other objects, reference types, as instance variables.
 For example, a Person class could have an Address object as an instance variable, and the Address class could have String instance variables for the street, city, and state.

-(Advanced AP Topic Warning) When you pass object references as parameters to constructors or methods, they become aliases for the original object and can change it.
+When you pass object references as parameters to constructors or methods, they become aliases for the original object and can change it.
 If a constructor has an object instance variable, it can copy   the referenced object in the parameter using new and the constructor of the referenced object like below so that it does not change the state of the original object.
 You will see more examples like this in later lessons.

 .. code-block:: java